TomRaynes/RayneSQL/README.md

 ## Usage
 RayneSQL implements a query language which is a simplified version SQL, supporting selects, updates, joins, inserts, and more.
-All complex compounded/nested conditions are supported A short usage guide demonstrating some examples of supported queries can be found [here](Assets/Usage.md), while a full BNF grammar is of the language syntax is found [here](Assets/BNF.md).
+All complex compounded/nested conditions are supported.
+A short usage guide demonstrating some examples of supported queries can be found [here](Assets/Usage.md), while a full BNF grammar is of the language syntax is found [here](Assets/BNF.md).